Home » All Reviews » Baby Blue Dry Dog Food Review

 Nutrient Sources

-We analyzed this recipe to identify the likely ingredient sources of protein, fat, carbohydrates, and fiber, then reviewed the formula’s likely vitamin and mineral contributors.
+We analyzed this growth recipe to identify the likely ingredient sources of protein, fat, carbohydrates, and fiber, along with its likely vitamin and mineral contributors.

 Protein Sources